 Here are just a few tips to help improve your confidence and motivation to start exercising:

 When it comes to exercise, many people automatically think of the gym and all the negative thoughts that come with it.
 When starting out, if the thought of the gym sends shivers down your spine, then start building up your confidence and fitness in the comfort of your own home.
-There are many great workout DVDs and videos online that can help you get started and you can find one that is perfect for you.
-You may find that you will be much more likely to work out if you only have to go into the living room to do it.
+There are many great workout DVDs and videos online that can help you to get started.
+You may find that you will be much more likely to work out when you can do it from the security of your living room.

 When it comes to intimidating situations, facing them with a friend can make them much less daunting.
-Whether you’re going to the gym, fitness class or just out for a run, going with a friend can make exercise so much more fun.
+Whether you’re going to the gym, fitness class or just out for a run, going with a friend can make exercise much more fun.
 You may even learn a thing or two from a friend and you can support and motivate each other along the way.

 There’s no better way to make all your gym and fitness insecurities melt away than to choose an exercise or sport that you are truly passionate about.
 If you are fully immersed in an activity you enjoy, you will not even think about what others are thinking and you’ll notice your health and fitness improve rapidly as a result.
 You’ll also find that you will be more likely to stick at exercising if you enjoy what you are doing and are noticing improvements.

 Once you’ve overcome the first steps and started to exercise more frequently, you’ll notice your confidence improve massively.
-You’ll start to notice improvements to not only your physical appearance but you will also see a huge improvement in your fitness and strength ability.
-Getting active is all about overcoming the barriers that are stopping you from getting healthier and finding the motivation to stick at it.
+You’ll notice improvements to not only your physical appearance but your fitness and strength ability too.
+Getting active is all about overcoming the barriers that stop you from getting healthier and finding the motivation to stick at it.
 We can help you to overcome those barriers.